mozilla/extension-workshop/README.md

 # Extension Workshop

-Launchpad for why and how to build Firefox extensions
+Launchpad for why and how to build Firefox extensions.

 ## Getting Started